 During the study, which improved cervical cancer detection rates in India, women were screened through colposcopy with the EVA System, as well as with Pap smears for cervical cancer and other abnormalities at the first screening.
 Findings showed a higher rate of identification of suspected precancerous lesions by including a visual assessment with the EVA System than a Pap smear alone.
 A review of cases by expert gynecologists confirmed these conclusions using the software as part of the EVA System solution.

-Whilst full results of the study will be published in 2018, additional findings revealed gynecologists conducting screenings scored either 4/5 out of 5 on all measures of feasibility, usability, and patient satisfaction with the EVA System.
+Additional findings revealed gynecologists conducting screenings scored either 4/5 out of 5 on all measures of feasibility, usability, and patient satisfaction with the EVA System.
 Gynecologists shared that the EVA System proved to be a quick and easy way to evaluate the cervix, and all investigators felt it can be extended to peripheral centers with training where Pap smear collection and interpretation is not easily available.

 Anecdotally, when women were shown images of their cervix and provided with results at the time of screening, providers commented that patients expressed they were more likely to seek treatment and had a greater awareness of cervical cancer prevention.

 What’s next for improving cervical cancer detection rates in India?